Seattle13/NetworkMonitor/README.md

    - Verify SMTP server settings
    - Check email credentials

+## Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Commit your changes
+4. Push to the branch
+5. Create a Pull Request

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments